 - Objections – Price?
 Scalability?
 Flexibility?

-Keywords are the heart and soul of search engine optimization and you should consider them carefully in the development of your managed service strategy in terms of online presence.
-Keywords are how consumers find your page and depending on which ones you decide to target, you will get different outcomes in terms of traffic and leads.
+Keywords are the heart and soul of search engine optimization, and, in terms of online presence, you should consider them carefully in the development of your managed service strategy.
+Keywords are how consumers find your page.
+Depending on which keywords you decide to target, you will get different outcomes in terms of traffic and leads.

 Finding your ideal keywords can be achieved in many different ways and with many different tools.
-Here are some of the techniques that you can use to target the right keywords:
+Here are some techniques you can use to target the right keywords.

 Start with Search Intent

-Before targeting the right keywords and starting to experiment with the tools and techniques that I will explain below, try to sit down and brainstorm (maybe with a couple of colleagues) on what the thought process is for someone looking for an MSP on a search engine.
-What are the queries that he/she might enter on Google or Bing?
+Before targeting the right keywords and starting to experiment with the tools and techniques explained below, try to sit down and brainstorm—maybe with a couple of colleagues—on what the thought process is for someone looking for an MSP on a search engine.
+What are the queries that he or she might enter on Google or Bing?
 In simpler words, what is the search intent of your consumers?

-Always keep this in mind before you start your keyword research and also while you do it.
-Always ask yourself: “Are these keywords entered by people that need a managed service provider?”.
+Always keep this in mind before you start your keyword research, as well as while you do it.
+Always ask yourself, “are these keywords entered by people that need a managed service provider?”

 Use the Google Search Features

-Even without using any paid or free tool for keyword research, Google already offers you some kind of help.
+Even without using any paid or free tool for keyword research, Google can offer you some help.
 Just by typing some keywords into the search box, the search engine provides you a list of related keywords that might be interesting to target.
 Let’s try to look for “managed service provider” and see what Google tells us:

-These are all ideas that you can use, after having reviewed the possible search intent, for creating new content or updating your existing one.
-The next step is to know how many people look for those queries on a monthly basis.
-This way, we can take our list of keywords and prioritize them.
+These are all ideas that you can use, after having reviewed the possible search intent, for creating new content or updating your existing pages.
+The next step is to know how many people look for those queries on a monthly basis so that you can take your list of keywords and prioritize them.

 Tools for MSP Keyword Research

-Depending on your budget and needs, the market offers a wide range of keyword research tools that vary from accuracy and extra features.
-You can range from the free keyword research tool to a complete SEO software that helps you with this.
-Let’s dive into 5 of my favourite solutions while keeping an eye on their extra features and their price tag.
+Depending on your budget and needs, the market offers a wide range of keyword research tools that vary in accuracy and extra features,from free keyword research tools to a complete SEO software.
+Let’s dive into five of the best solutions, while keeping an eye on their extra features and their price tag.

 Answer The Public and Keyword Tool

 Let’s start with two free tools, Answer the Public and Keyword Tool.
-These two tools have a price tag of $0 and can be very useful with your keyword research process.
+These two tools have a price tag of $0 and can be very useful in your keyword research process.
 Answer the Public allows you to look for all the related searches and keyword suggestions for a specific query.
-Basically that’s what Google does (see the Google Search Features paragraph) but on steroids.
-What is holding back Answer the Public for being one of the best keyword research tools on the market is the lack of search volume (how many people looked for a specific query per month).
+Basically, that’s what Google does, but on steroids.
+What is holding Answer the Public back from being one of the best keyword research tools on the market is the lack of search volume, which is how many people look for a specific query per month.

-Keyword Tool, on the other hand, has a search volume feature.
-The tool works smoothly and only lacks accuracy sometimes.
+Keyword Tool, on the other hand, works very similarly and has a search volume feature.
+The tool works smoothly and only occasionally lacks accuracy.

-Keywords Everywhere is a plugin of Chrome that works beautifully by itself or as an integration of many SEO tools.
-It basically adds to the normal Google features the search volume and keyword difficulty index.
-The only thing you have to do is to launch it and then type a query in the search box.
+Keywords Everywhere is a Chrome plugin that works beautifully by itself or integrated with many SEO tools.
+It basically adds search volume and keyword difficulty index to existing Google features .
+The only thing you have to do is launch it and type a query in the search box.
 The results will appear directly on the right part of the screen and will look something like this:

-As you can see, with our query “managed service provider”, these are the related queries with info about a) how many people looked for this query on a monthly average, b) what would be the cost per click (see our guide on PPC for MSPs) and c) competition.
-This tool also integrates with Google Search Console (see point 5 of this chapter).
+As you can see, with our query “managed service provider”, these are the related queries with info about how many people looked for this query on a monthly average, what the cost per click would be (see our guide on PPC for MSPs), and competition.
+This tool also integrates nicely with Google Search Console.

-Although it’s not free, Keywords Everywhere is just $2 per month.
+Although it’s not free, Keywords Everywhere is a relatively affordable $2 per month.
 Definitely worth it for staying on top of your SEO strategy..

-With SEMrush, you will not only have a keyword research tool but a complete SEO software that can help you with all of your needs, such as auditing the website and monitoring the links in your domain.
-It can be useful for an MSP to have this tool as you can see how many people recommend your business and give you links.
+With SEMrush, you will not only have a keyword research tool but a complete software that can help you with all of your SEO needs, like auditing your website and monitoring the links in your domain.
+It can be useful for an MSP to have this tool, as it allows you to see how many people recommend your business and link to your site.

-Google Search Console is one of the many tools offered by the search engine for SEOs and, in general, marketers.
-It is a tool that focuses almost entirely on your search results and has many different uses.
-I have inserted it as a “bonus” because it’s not properly a keyword research tool.
-Its main use is to look at which keywords the consumers used to arrive at your website and, by doing so, you can see which are the queries that generate the most revenue for your business!
+Google Search Console is one of the many tools offered by the search engine for search engine optimizers and marketers.
+It is a tool that focuses almost entirely on your search results, and it has a variety of uses.
+It can be considered a “bonus” because it’s not technically a keyword research tool.
+Its main use is to look at which keywords consumers use to arrive at your website.
+By doing so, you can see which queries are generating the most revenue for your business!

-The tool is completely free and it is one of the most important tools for every SEO, I use it daily!
+The tool is completely free and it is one of the most important tools for every SEO.
+Here at Kisi, I use it daily!

 Create Qualitative Content

-If you have worked in marketing for a while, you will have heard the sentence “Content is king” at least once.
-This concept has become especially important in the last few years, in fact, Google is trying to be less and less dependant on keywords (or better, only on keywords), and to give more flexibility in how a specific article matches the search intent of the consumer.
-This does not mean that keywords are useless (couldn’t be more wrong to assume this) but that, for sure, it is not possible to have high rankings if your content is not a high quality one.
+If you have worked in marketing for a while, you will have heard the phrase “content is king” at least once.
+This concept has become especially important in the last few years, as Google is trying to be less and less dependent on keywords , instead giving more flexibility in how a specific article matches a consumer’s search intent.
+This does not mean that keywords are useless—in fact, you couldn’t be more wrong to assume this— but that it is not possible to have high rankings if your content is not of a high quality.

-Many will tell you that quality content makes all the difference in the world and, while this is true, not many people tell you exactly what quality means in an SEO context.
-Quality is not (only) correct grammar, right usage of the punctuation, and nice images.
-Quality means broadly if a consumer has a question, a qualitative article answers this question thoroughly.
+Many will tell you that quality content makes all the difference in the world.
+While this is true, it can be hard to know exactly what quality means in an SEO context.
+Quality is not only correct grammar, correct usage of the punctuation, and first-rate images.
+Quality means, broadly, that if a consumer has a question, a qualitative article on your site answers the question thoroughly.

-This is why it’s very important to use keyword research to understand the questions and needs of your consumers and then it’s up to the content marketing team to answer them accurately.
+This is why it’s very important to use keyword research to understand the questions and needs of your consumers.
+Then, it’s up to your content marketing team to answer them accurately.

 Authority and Links

 The fact that some websites always rank in very high positions in the SERP (Wikipedia, Apple, IBM) is because these websites are very authoritative.
 What does authoritative mean?
-It means that basically this website has affirmed itself as a trustworthy website that is very useful for consumers.
-And search engines really value this.
+It means that overall, a website has affirmed itself as a trustworthy source that is very useful for consumers.
+Search engines really value this.

-Every website has some kind of authority and this can be checked through tools like Moz.com and others.
-A quick way to see if your SEO strategy is working out well is to keep that metric monitored in the long term.
+Every website has some kind of authority, which can be checked through tools like Moz.com, among others.
+A quick way to see if your SEO strategy is working out well is to keep that metric monitored for the long term.

-How can you get authority?
-Well, the technical answer would be to make sure to get lots of links from other websites, authoritative websites.
-A good example could be to ask your clients to give you a link on their website or to write a blog article that people might reshare on their domain.
-Another way to get more authority is to have a high engagement of your articles.
-Engagement meaning that people that visit your website tend to stay there for a long time, watching different pages and converting to your set goals.
+How can you gain authority?
+Well, the technical answer would be to make sure to have a lot of links to your site from other authoritative websites.
+A good way of achieving this could be by asking your clients to provide your link on their website or to write a blog article that people might reshare on their domain.
+Another way to get more authority is to have a high engagement rate for your articles.
+High engagement means that people that visit your website tend to stay there for a long time, looking at different pages and converting to your set goals.

-In conclusion, also check your reviews on Google, Trustpilot and similar websites: search engines look at these things!
-Always make sure to have good internal linking and a very good looking and navigable website!
+Lastly,don’t forget to check your reviews on Google, Trustpilot, and similar websites.
+Search engines look at these things!
+And always make sure you have good internal linking, as well as a very good looking and easily navigable website!

 Local SEO Tips and Tricks

-The last thing to keep in mind is related to local SEO (related to your location).
-This is especially important to managed service providers as one of the most common queries is “managed service providers in + name of a city”.
-Let’s go through a small SEO checklist for MSPs with regards to local SEO:
+The last thing to keep in mind is related to local SEO, meaning SEO related to your business’s location.
+This is especially important for managed service providers, as one of the most common search queries is “managed service providers in + name of city”.

 1. Verify your company on Google Business

-The verification process takes 1-2 days on average.
-After this, you'll receive a postcard with a code to activate everything.
-This process will allow your business to appear on Google Maps searches and snippets as well as on the side bar for users looking for your brand name.
-See the picture below.
+The verification process takes one to two days on average.
+After this, you'll receive a postcard with a code for activation.
+This process will allow your business to appear on Google Maps searches and snippets as well as on the side bar for users looking for your brand name, as shown in the picture below.

-Now that the hard part has been done (get a listing), it is time to optimize your listing.
-Insert pictures, description, opening times, link to your website and add some contacts so that people can reach you from the SERP page.
+Now that the hard part has been done (getting a listing), it is time to optimize your listing.
+Insert pictures, a description, opening times, and a link to your website, and add some contact information so that people can reach you from the SERP page.

-Google also allows you to showcase pieces of your content or eventually events (maybe not super useful for managed service providers but you never know!).
-The better you take care of this page the more you’re going to make a good impression on your customers (and make Google’s life easier).
+Google also allows you to showcase pieces of your content or events (maybe not super useful for managed service providers, but you never know!).
+The better you take care of this page, the more you’re going to make a good impression on your customers—and make Google’s life easier.

 Reviews are so important nowadays.
-You would be surprised to know how many businesses take the review profile in consideration before requesting a quote or contacting a B2B service provider.
-Reputation management is important for every B2B company and MSPs are not an exception.
+You would be surprised to know how many businesses take a review profile into consideration before requesting a quote or contacting a B2B service provider.
+Reputation management is important for every B2B company, and MSPs are no exception.
 This is one of the reasons why we have created a series of pages that focus on the best IT managed service providers in the main tech hubs of the United States.

-Ask your clients to leave a positive review on Google MyBusiness and create and maintain a clean and detailed profile on Trustpilot and other platforms (as a managed service provider, you should keep an eye on Capterra).
+Ask your clients to leave a positive review on Google MyBusiness, and create and maintain a clean and detailed profile on Trustpilot and other platforms.
+As a managed service provider, it’s a good idea to keep an eye on Capterra.

-Managed service providers are part of an emerging market that will get more and more attention in the next years as more companies seek to modernize their IT systems and maximize efficiency.
-For this reason, it is very important to establish yourself as an authoritative domain and to build upon this in the next years.
-Target your consumers, explain what your work is about, answer the public and get your results up in the SERP, where your clients can find you easily.
+Managed service providers are part of an emerging market that will get more and more attention in the coming years, as more companies seek to modernize their IT systems and maximize efficiency.
+For this reason, it is very important to establish yourself as an authoritative domain and to build upon this in the next few years.
+Target your consumers, explain what your work is about, answer the public, and get your results up in the SERP, where your clients can find you easily.

-This guide is meant to help you get an idea of what you should do to build a healthy online presence and how you should do it.
-For the rest, there are plenty of materials online that can help you with the more detailed problems.
-We have written multiple articles related to MSPs and how to grow their business.
+This guide is meant to help you get an idea of what you should do to build a healthy online presence for your MSP business.
+For the rest, there are plenty of materials that can help you with some of your more detailed problems.
+We have written multiple articles related to MSPs and how to grow your business.
 Check out our guides on: